madprops/airc/README.md

 Bots have the ability to respond when not being directly prompted.

-Autorespond is triggered by normal messages from users.
+Autorespond is triggered by normal messages from nicknames.

 The bot will use the message that triggered autorespond as the prompt.